-These To Die For Gluten Free Twix Bars are amazingly healthier and better than the original!
-Really!!!
-Now, I can say from experience…I am a huge fan of the Twix chocolate bar.
-But when my vegan friend brought these into work, I fell in love with a healthier version of my favourite chocolate treat.
+As a result, I can say from experience…I am a huge fan of the Twix chocolate bar.
+But when my vegan friend brought these into work, I fell in love with a healthier version of my favourite chocolate treatDon’t get me wrong, they still pack a bit of a calorific punch, however everyone is allowed to indulge every once in a while right?

 This is easy to make vegan or dairy free.
-Just use dairy free chocolate and you’ve got a dairy free, gluten free snack the entire family will enjoy!
+Instead of using conventional chocolate, simply use dairy free chocolate and you’ve got a dairy free, gluten free snack.
+Hence, this is an ideal recipe that anyone can enjoy.

 With parchment paper, line a 9″ x 11″ baking pan.
 Set aside.